"We do not appreciate being experimented on": Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects: Introduction

 The goal of the survey was to answer two main research questions: \begin{enumerate} \item What do developers care about in terms of ethics in research? \item To what degree do researchers appreciate what developers care about? \end{enumerate} The survey started out by asking whether respondents knew of the Linux-UMN incident.
 Subsequent questions asked about 16 possible concerns, ranging from looking at code without asking for permission to voicing an opinion about the quality of the work of identified developers.
 The next section outlined 16 development and research scenarios, and asked respondents to judge the degree to which they were acceptable.
 We collected responses from 168 developers and 56 researchers.
 The response rate was reasonable for this type of survey: about 9\% for the developers and 30\% for the researchers.
 This attests to an awareness of and interest in ethics issues in such research, but also raises the danger of a selection bias, where the respondents are predominantly those with higher awareness and stronger opinions.

 The results indicate that developers are quite open to various types of activity, be it novices who want to build a reputation, students who want to learn about open source, or researchers who want to study open source projects.
 However, they also tend to expect that freedoms associated with the software and project be respected --- both their freedom to choose whether to participate in experiments, and maintaining the freedom of the code in line with its license.
 Researchers largely see things eye to eye with developers, but sometimes do not fully appreciate the nuances of developers' opinions.
+It is therefore recommended that repositories and projects explicitly address research use in their access guidelines, and that researchers approach them to ask for permission even if not formally required to do so.

 The rest of the paper is structured as follows.
 The next section provides background on ethics in research, starting with general ethics considerations and continuing with how they are applied to on-line research and to software engineering research.
 Section \ref{sect:survey} then describes the survey and how participants were recruited.
 Section \ref{sect:results} presents the results of the survey, followed by a discussion and recommendations in Section \ref{sect:disc}.
 Finally, Section \ref{sect:threats} lists threats to validity, and Section \ref{sect:conc} presents the conclusions.